Mavricx/SignDrop/README.md

 - **Canvas API**: Used to create and manage the whiteboard drawing functionality, and to convert the drawn content into an image format (PNG) that users can download.

+## Security and Privacy Notice

+- This application is designed with your privacy and security in mind. **There is no backend involved in storing your signature** .
+The signatures you create are not stored on any server or sent over the internet. **The only place where your signature is stored is on your own device when you choose to download it**.
+This ensures that your signature remains safe and private.

 ---

 This project is ideal for anyone needing a quick and easy way to generate digital signatures without the need for complex software or installations.
 Contributions and improvements are welcome!